SQream/sqream_docs/third_party_tools/client_platforms/sql_workbench.rst

 .. _connect_to_sql_workbench:

 *****************************
-Connect to SQream Using SQL Workbench
+Connect to SQream Using SQL Workbench/J
 *****************************
-SQL Workbench/J is a free SQL query tool designed to run on any JRE-enabled environment.
-You can use SQL Workbench to interact with a SQream cluster.
+**SQL Workbench/J** is a free SQL query tool designed to run on any JRE-enabled environment.
+You can use SQL Workbench/J to interact with a SQream cluster.

-The **Connect to SQream Using SQL Workbench** page describes how to connect to SQream using SQL Workbench.
+The **Connect to SQream Using SQL Workbench/J** page describes the following:

 .. contents::
    :local:
    :depth: 1

-Installing SQL Workbench
+Installing SQL Workbench/J
 =====================================================================
-The **Installing SQL Workbench** section describes the following installation methods:
+The **Installing SQL Workbench/J** section describes the following installation methods:

 .. contents::
    :local:
    :depth: 1

-Installing SQL Workbench Using the SQream Installer
+Installing SQL Workbench/J Using the SQream Installer
 -------------------
-Installing SQL Workbench using the SQream installer automates the installation process and configures all of the needed Java and SQL Workbench prerequisites.
+Installing SQL Workbench/J using the SQream installer automates the installation process and configures all of the needed Java and SQL Workbench/J prerequisites.
 Installing SQL Worbench using the installer is relevant for Windows only.

-**To install the SQL Workbench using the SQream installer:**
+**To install the SQL Workbench/J using the SQream installer:**

 1. Download the JDBC driver installer from the `SQream Drivers page <https://docs.sqream.com/en/latest/third_party_tools/client_drivers/jdbc/index.html>`_.